-The Commissioner's powers and duties
+What are the Commissioner’s powers and duties?

-My general duties are to:
+Her general duties are to:

 “Promote the sustainable development principle, in particular to act as a guardian of the ability of future generations to meet their needs and encourage public bodies to take greater account of the long-term impact of the things they do.”

 “Monitor and assess the extent to which well-being objectives set by public bodies are being met.”

 - Provide advice to Public Bodies and Public Services Boards